-Begun in 2021, this document enables you and your Training Incumbent to keep track of the learning you are doing in your curacy and the evidence you are going to collect to demonstrate it.
+This document enables you and your Training Incumbent to keep track of the learning you are doing in your curacy and the evidence you will collect to demonstrate it.
 It should be one of the first things you and your Training Incumbent do together to help you plan the learning needs of your curacy.